Creeking: Multi-day creeking

 A paddling trip usually done by a group where they will descend a technical creek over a period of days.
 The group will usually survive on supplies they begin the trip with stored in their creek boats.
 The level of difficulty in creeking makes packing for overnight trips especially challenging as adding weight to the kayak can severely hamper the performance of the kayak, whereas canoes do not usually have as much of a problem.
 The placement of the gear within the kayak also impacts the performance of the boat as the center of gravity moves.
 Essential gear for multi-day trips includes fire starting gear, food and/or fishing line, and warm gear or a sleeping bag for the nights.
 Tents, sleeping pads, and cooking equipment are optional based on weight and space.
 This activity is comparable to mountaineering in scale and exposure, and mountaineering grade equipment is specifically favored for its weight characteristics.

+Extreme racing

+Extreme racing is a timed version of creeking.
+Many races have different classes including short boat, long boat, and hand paddle.
+Notable examples are the North Fork Championship in the United States and the Teva Lea Race in Australia.